Build a Custom Web Document Scanner in JavaScript Without the Default UI

 Dynamic Web TWAIN without UI Binding

-Where Does Dynamic Web TWAIN Keep Document Data?
+Understand Where Dynamic Web TWAIN Stores Document Data

 Dynamic Web TWAIN allows you to acquire documents from scanners and cameras.

-• For scanner access, you need to install a platform-specific Dynamsoft service that communicates with the JavaScript API.
+• For scanner access, you need to install a platform-specific Dynamic Web TWAIN Service that communicates with the JavaScript API.
 All captured document images are stored on the local disk.

 • For camera access, no installation is required.
 The JavaScript API interchanges data with wasm modules.
 All captured document images are stored in the browser memory.

-Decoupling Dynamic Web TWAIN Object from HTML Elements
+Create a UI-Less Dynamic Web TWAIN Object Without HTML Binding

 The classic code snippet for initializing Dynamic Web TWAIN is as follows: